Why I love to Cleanse with Oil

 THE OIL CLEANSING METHOD

-- Dispense a quarter-sized amount of CLEAN into your hand, and rub your hands together to warm the oil.
+Dispense a quarter-sized amount of No. 30 Botanical Facial Cleansing Oil into your hand, and rub your hands together to warm the oil.
 Apply gently all over your face.
 Massage firmly, but gently, always moving upwards.
 If using the facial brush, use the facial brush to massage the oil into your skin.
 Massage for 2 minutes, and then let the oil sit on your face for 30 more seconds or more.

-I have created our Clean Facial Cleansing Oil that has a ratio of 70% Linoleic Oils to 30% Oleic Oils.
+Our No. 30 Botanical Cleansing Oil has a ratio of 70% Linoleic Oils to 30% Oleic Oils.
 It will benefit many skin types, especially those with the occasional acne outbreaks.

 Benefits of Oil Cleansing